LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 ### Late Work

 - Grades for code reviews will be reduced by 20% if either the beta version or the code review is submitted late.
-- Grades for lab production versions submitted after the due date will be reduced by 10%
+- Grades for lab production versions submitted after the due date will be reduced by 10%.
+- No late assignments may be submitted after the final exam day.
 - Quizzes and exams cannot be taken after the due date.
 Plan ahead!
 Exceptions will only be made for illness or emergency situations.